raquel-campuzano/katacoda-get-started-bitnami-scenario/hello-world/step4.md

   `ls apps/wordpress/htdocs`{{execute}}

+  Let's try to check one of the files included in the *htdocs* section.
+In this case, we want to open the *wp-config.php* file so we need to use a text editor such as [`cat`](https://www.linux.com/blog/using-cat-text-editor):

+  `cat apps/wordpress/htdocs/wp-config.php`{{execute}}

-  To check some of these files you need to have the superuser privileges.
+Doesn't work?
+It is because to check some of these files you need to have the superuser privileges.
 To do so, you only need to add `sudo` at the beginning of the command you want to execute.
-In this case, we want to open the *wp-config.php* file so we need to use a text editor such as [`cat`](https://www.linux.com/blog/using-cat-text-editor):
+Let's try again:

 `sudo cat apps/wordpress/htdocs/wp-config.php`{{execute}}

 * WordPress configuration files: